adster101/hastingsdigital/hbmf/index.md

 All of the key aspects of the cart and checkout process are customisable.

 By using this third party service for the ticket sales the scope of the work becomes much smaller.
-In effect we're then looking at a reasonably straightforward migration/re-design.
-This is useful for two reasons.
+In effect we're then looking at a straightforward migration/re-design.

-Firstly, by keeping the scope of the work to a minimum the work can be completed for a much smaller up front cost.
+This is useful as by keeping the scope of the work to a minimum the work can be completed for a much smaller up front cost.

-Secondly, a smaller amount of work means it should achievable in a shorter space of time.
-Given the reasonably tight deadline for this project - I'm assuming that the site needs to be up and selling ticket by early April - this can only be a good thing.
+Also, a smaller amount of work means it should achievable in a shorter space of time.
+Given the reasonably tight deadline for this project - I'm assuming that the site needs to be up and selling ticket by early April - this should be a good thing.

 There are also other advantages.
 For example: